ubclaunchpad/rocket2/docs/Scripts.md

 ```

 This should be run whenever any change to `Pipfile` or `Pipfile.lock` occurs on
-the remote branch.
+your local copy of a branch.
+It updates any changed dependencies into your
+virtual environment.
 This is equivalent to the user running:

 ```sh
 pipenv sync --dev